mcnielo/Netflix-Dashboard/Netflix Dashboard/README.md

 ## 💡 HIGHLIGHTS

-Certainly, let's perform a basic analysis of the provided Netflix dataset.
-We'll examine some key statistics and insights from the data:

 1. **Content Type Distribution:**
    - There are both movies and TV shows in the dataset.
    - The dataset contains a mix of movie titles and TV show titles.